megavolts/guetzed/README.md

 ### Parameters ###
 By default, guetzlingPy uses the followign options:
 - execution folder is where the script is exectued

 - output folder is identical as original image folder

 - JPGs are compressed, backup copies of the original are kept

 - PNGs are converted to JPGs, then compressed, the originals are ketp

-- Quality level is set to 90
+- quality level is set to 90

 ### Flag ###
 -h, --help                    show this help message and exit